NeverDecaf/PoE-Info/README.md

 - patchnotes  -- Toggle notifications for patch note posts
 - events   -- Toggle notifications for events (races)
 - deals   -- Toggle notifications for daily deals
+- pcleague -- Sets league used for pricing items.
+- lab	-- Get daily lab layout from poelab.com

 - pin	-- Moves pins to a different channel (to overcome discord pin limit)
-- pcleague -- Sets league used for pricing items.
+- reminder	-- Set reminders (do -reminder timezone first)

 type -help <command> for more info on any of these